vaishnavi070306-commits/Vaishnavi-G-s-D-P-001-course-work./README.md

 For this task, I have created a **portfolio webpage** using **HTML**.
 The purpose of the webpage is to showcase my profile, interests, projects, and social media profiles in a clean and professional manner.

 <img width="1889" height="909" alt="portfoliophoto pngfile" src="https://github.com/user-attachments/assets/2bf1b6ac-5c68-4f29-9b08-d11f3a78ccdc" />

+# Task 8: Tchnical report writing

+I have written an article on brain-reading computers focusing on the use of brain–computer interfaces in healthcare.
+The article explains how brain signals are captured, processed, and used to control robotic and assistive systems.
+It discusses applications in rehabilitation, prosthetics, and patient support.
+The completed article has been uploaded to the MARVEL website for reference.

 # Task 9: Tinkercad